 The janitor’s Nobel Peace Prize acceptance speech at the end, when he’s in the afterlife after finally committing suicide, is directly inspired by the acceptance speech at the ending of the biographical drama A Beautiful Mind—which, despite that particular scene probably being one of that film’s most famous moments, never actually happened in real life.

-That only makes this conclusion more perfect, as it illustrates just how much of a fantasy Jake’s hopes for everybody—particularly his parents (who he clearly never had good relations with, and even seemed to hold a grudge to his entire life), and the girlfriend that doesn’t even exist—loving and accepting him really were.
+That only makes this conclusion more perfect, as it illustrates just how much of a fantasy Jake’s hopes and dreams—namely, his parents (who he clearly never had good relations with, and even seemed to hold a grudge to his entire life) loving and accepting him for who he truly was, and a random woman he never even met spending the rest of her life with him—really were.